richstokes/meshtastic_terminal/README.md

 - Real-time message display with timestamps
 - Interactive UI using Textual framework
-- Node discovery tracking with persistence
+- Node discovery tracking
 - Radio configuration display (preset/region)
 - Live node counter in header, plus other stats
 - Press 's' to send a message
 - Press 'd' to send a direct message (select from a list of discovered nodes)
 - Press 'q' to quit
 - Automatic message history with configurable limits
+- Automatically reconnects if the device is disconnected / your computer sleeps
 - Ability to switch radio presets/modes and frequency slots on the fly
 - Theme support - press ctrl+p to open the theme selector
 - Node list - press ctrl+n to view the list of discovered nodes